 A Mac running the Windows operating system (via Parallels) is no longer a good solution.
 Since Apple developed its own M1 Computer Chip the performance and stability of virtual Windows has taken a step backward.
 Apple does still supply some models with an Intel processor which is better suited for running Windows but these models are becoming dated.
 A Laptop running Windows is the simplest solution for most students.

 Minimum hardware specifications

-8th or 9th Generation Intel Processor with 16GB of RAM memory and a graphics card capable of displaying resolutions at 1920×1080.
+9th Generation Intel Processor with 16GB of RAM memory and a graphics card capable of displaying resolutions at 1920×1080.

 - Laptops with very small display screens may be difficult to navigate during classroom exercises.

 - Some students find it useful to connect their laptop to a larger, free-standing monitor (between 27-32 inches) in their assigned desk space.

 Here are some specific requirements provided directly from the software developers.

 Harvard students are eligible for computer discounts!
 To learn more, visit the link below and supply your HarvardKey credentials when prompted: